Yoon-1023/Yoon-1023.github.io/research.md

       The independent research is about the interaction of an immersed body and boundary in two-dimensional semi-infinite nematic liquid crystals.
-The nematic liquid crystals consist of rod-like molecules that exhibit directional order and elastically deformable orientational structure, hence displaying rich phenomenology. defects and elastic stresses lead to complicated body-boundary interactions.
+The nematic liquid crystals consist of rod-like molecules that exhibit directional order and elastically deformable orientational structure, hence displaying rich phenomenology, where defects and elastic stresses lead to complicated body-boundary interactions.
 These depend on boundary anchoring conditions, the positioning of topological defects, and geometric configuration of boundaries, thus giving rise to the peculiar physical properties of the system.
 Of particular